ziggleton/ziggleton/README.md

 - 🌱 I’m currently working as software engineer and I'm an entrepreneur too...
 - 💞️ I’m looking to collaborate on nodeJs projects, VueJs front-end
 - 📫 How to reach me?
-- :email: you can email me: nkhatho@blaxhalo.co.za
+- :email: you can email me: nkhatho.mahlomaholo@devnubian.co.za

 <!---
 ziggleton/ziggleton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.